 When your child wants to start playing matches there’s a variety of options.
 You can find tournaments on the LTA website and enter that way, or play for your club team.

 There are different grades of tournament for those new to playing.
 From grade 7 – local club internal competitions, 6 – match play tournaments to 5 – open club or county level tournaments.
-Children can enter at their mini level, or can play up an age group in some situations, but if they don’t officially have that level rating they won’t have their matches count for their rating.
+Children can enter at their mini level., but if they don’t officially have that level rating they won’t have their matches count for their rating.

 There are also local league team tournaments for winter and summer seasons.
 Many children start off playing in these leagues to get them used to match play.
 They also take some of the pressure off because they play as a team rather than individually.
 For us the winter leagues were all played at 1 venue, but the summer leagues are more traditional where you have home and away matches.